zachmann/openid-federation-entity-collection/openid-federation-entity-collection-1_0.md

 that compose the Trust Chain, starting with the Entity referenced in `entity_id` and ending with the selected Trust Anchor, as defined in Section 4 of [@!OpenID.Federation].
-- **metadata**: (OPTIONAL) JSON Object containing the resolved subject metdata, according to the requested `entity_type` and `trust_anchor`.
-If this claim is included in the response for any of the Entities, the response MUST be a signed JWT as described above and MUST NOT be an unsigned JSON object.

 Additional claims MAY be defined and used in conjunction with the claims above.